 Follow us on facebook

-The Water Tower museum is now open from 2 pm – 4 pm each Saturday.
+When restrictions are lifted, the Water Tower museum opens from 2 pm – 4 pm each Saturday.
 Admission: gold coin donation.